wendywarren/ac-type/_assignment2/subpage1.md

 ---
 layout: default
-type: subpage
+type: deliverables
-title: "Subpage 1"
+title: "Designing our Grid"
 assignment: "Assignment 2"
 sortorder: 2.1
 deck: "This is the deck content for this page."